Platelet Rich Plasma & Platelet Rich Fibrin Matrix

 PRP® Concentration - Tissue Specific Versatility

 Platelet concentration is one of many factors that contribute to the regenerative potential of a PRP® sample.
 Tissue specific PRP protocols continue to expand with increasing research.
-The Regen® system is specifically designed with this in mind to produce an autologous PRP® sample with a baseline platelet concentration of 1.6X.
+Our system is specifically designed with this in mind to produce an autologous PRP® sample with a baseline platelet concentration of 1.6X.
 This proprietary protocol gives clinicians the freedom to manipulate PRP® concentration to their preference depending on the tissue specific application being performed (12).
 After centrifugation is performed, a predetermined amount of Platelet Poor Plasma (PPP) can be aspirated from the PRP tube prior to homogenizing the platelet aggregate in order to achieve any PRP concentration that a clinician may choose to use.

 Activated PRP (aka PRF or PRFM) vs. Naïve PRP